Treatment That Targets the Mechanism, Not Just the Story

 If urges and habits have become automatic

-HRT and behaviorally specific work target awareness, triggers, competing responses, and the habit loops generic talk therapy often misses.
+HRT and behaviorally specific work target awareness, triggers, competing responses, and the habit loops that generic talk therapy often misses.

 Small caseload, more focused work

-This practice stays intentionally small so the work stays focused.
+This practice stays intentionally small, so the work stays focused.

 Direct, collaborative treatment